 Today the nearby creek is clogged with water hyacinths and duck weed.

 Marjorie Kinnan Rawlings Home, not too far from Gainesville and north of Ocala, is part of the Florida State Park system and open to the public.
 Volunteer guides give a great tour, offering insight into the author’s life.

 If you’re not familiar with Marjorie Kinnan Rawlings’ work, then you may enjoy her books The Yearling and Cross Creek … and the vintage movies by the same titles.

 So I’ll close with my favorite MKR quote:

 “A woman has got to love a bad man once or twice in her life,

 ― Marjorie Kinnan Rawlings

 Count me thankful!

 P.S.
-For you foodies out there, Rawlings also created the Cross Creek Cookery – a marvelous collection of her favorite Florida recipes.
-We truly enjoy Mrs. Chancey’s Spanish Bean Soup and her observations on the nature of soup:
+For you foodies out there, Rawlings also created the Cross Creek Cookery – a down-home collection of her favorite Florida recipes.
+We enjoy Mrs. Chancey’s Spanish Bean Soup and her observations on the nature of soup: